 - Do not change the f-stop

-- Divide the “proper” exposure by the number of frames you would like to combine to arrive at the adjusted shutter speed (in the example above, we moved from 1/100 to 1/1,000 for 10 shot set)
+- Divide the “proper” exposure by the number of frames you would like to combine to arrive at the adjusted shutter speed (in the example above, we moved from 1/100 to 1/1,000 for the ten-shot set)

 - Do not use a tripod, turn off image stabilization

-- Now shoot the number of frames you wanted (in the example 10), and shoot a few more anyway
+- Now shoot the number of frames you wanted (in example 10,) and shoot a few more anyway

-On the left you see one of my frames out of a total of 8.
+On the left, you see one of my frames out of a total of eight.
 All the others look the same, so I am not going to clutter the post with more.
 But you can see how the exposure looks.
 This series was taken on 7/9/2004.
 We now need to bring all the frames, even if you have a few extras, into Photoshop as layers.
-I believe this will also work in Photoshop Elements but I cannot be certain about that.
+I believe this will also work in Photoshop Elements, but I cannot be certain about that.

-If you do not use Lightroom or Bridge, you may have to open each as a separate file and drag and drop each one at a time on one of them, which one is not important.
+If you do not use Lightroom or Bridge, you may have to open each as a separate file and drag and drop each one at a time on one of them.
 When dragging and dropping, use the Shift key to automatically center each layer properly.
-In the end you will have a Photoshop document with many layers.
-A screen capture of my image layers in Photoshop is on the right.
+In the end, you will have a Photoshop document with many layers.
+The screen capture of my image layers in Photoshop is on the left.
 Pay attention to the drop-down menu pointed by the red arrow.
 That is where the blending magic happens.

-What we want to produce is a some sort of an additive result of all the layers.
-Starting at the top, click on each layer and then change the blending mode of that layer to “Linear Dodge (Add)”.
-As you do this you will notice your image getting brighter and brighter.
-At the end you will have an image like the one on the right.
-If you did this in camera, the result would have been the same.
-The advantage of in-camera processing is that you can see the result in the field, that’s nice.
-Advantage of doing it in post processing is that you have many more options you can exercise.
+What we want to produce is some sort of additive result of all the layers.
+Starting at the top, click on each layer and then change the blending mode of that layer to “Linear Dodge (Add).”
+As you do this, you will notice your image getting brighter and brighter.
+In the end, you will have an image like the one on the right.
+If you did this in-camera, the result would have been the same.
+The advantage of in-camera processing is that you can see the result on the spot.
+The advantage of doing it in post-processing is that you have many more options you can exercise.
 Like:

-- Use “Screen” or “Lighten” blend modes instead of “Linear Dodge”, different results
+- Use “Screen” or “Lighten” blend modes instead of “Linear Dodge,” for different results

 - Use a mixture of the blend modes in this group for even more variations